n00bcodr/Elsewherr/README.md

 |requiredProviders|List of the providers you would like to search for.
 Providers must be entered *exactly* as they appear in the Providers list from TMDb to work. |
 |tagPrefix|Prefix that will be included in the tags added to Radarr and/or Sonarr|

 A list of Regions and Providers is available in `providers.txt`, but you can also run the `providers.py` script to grab an up to date list.

 **Logging/Debugging**

 By default Elsewherr will log all INFO logs out to `elsewhere.log` or `sonarr.log`.
-If you incluide the '-d' or '--debug' argument when running the script (i.e. `python elsewherr.py -d` or `python elsewherr.py --debug`) it will up the logging to DEBUG and output much more information to the logs.
+If you incluide the '-v' or '--verbose' argument when running the script (i.e. `python elsewherr.py -v` or `python elsewherr.py --verbose`) it will up the logging to DEBUG and output much more information to the logs.

 The log file is overwritten each time the script is run.